How many users of compressed air know where the weak points in their systems are?

 In a study conducted by the Fraunhofer Institute for Systems and Innovation Research ISI, “Compressed Air Systems in the European Union”, the main cost drivers in compressed air systems were analysed.
 This found that the energy costs of compressed air generation account for the lion’s share of the overall costs at 77% – significantly more than the investment costs of 14% and the maintenance costs of 9%.
 It therefore seems obvious to take a closer look at these cost drivers.
 “The Compressed Air Energy Efficiency Audit GFAA by Festo is the right analysis tool for this,” explains Sven Lensdorf, Head of Sales Operations Services at Festo.
 “With the results, operators can generate compressed air more efficiently, reduce compressed air consumption and avoid pressure losses.”

 All measurement results and analysis data collected during the audit are documented on the online Energy Saving Services Portal.
 This online portal with mobile app makes all data globally available and accessible in real time, with user-defined access privileges.
-All detected leaks are identified with a QR code so they can be quickly retrieved in production.
 The recommended actions for optimising the compressed air energy efficiency and their savings potential are ranked in order of priority and made available on the portal; the spare parts needed to implement the optimisation measures can also be found on the portal and can be ordered directly online with one click.

 If requested by the customer, the specialists from Festo can replace faulty parts such as tubing, fittings, cylinders and valves and thus create the basis for compressed air savings of up to 60%.
-All optimisations that are carried out and the leaks that are fixed are documented on the online portal and tracked.
+All optimisations carried out and leaks fixed are documented on the online portal and tracked.

 The final report from the compressed air energy efficiency audit can be used for energy management in accordance with ISO 50001.
 The documentation also includes the CO2 emission values of the compressed air system, which machine and system operators can use for their sustainability report, for example in accordance with GRI or GHG.